Internal radiotherapy with radioactive metal (brachytherapy)

 - Prostate cancer

-These treatments are also called caesium or iridium insertion.
-This page tells you about caesium and iridium insertion in women.
+These treatments are also called brachytherapy insertion.
+This page tells you about brachytherapy in women.
 We have detailed information about internal radiotherapy for prostate cancer in our prostate cancer radiotherapy section.

 Once you are back on the ward, or in a specially shielded room, the nurses attach tubes from a machine to the applicators.
 When the machine is switched on it sends small radioactive metal balls into the applicators to treat the cancer.
 The applicators can be uncomfortable.
 Your nurse will give you regular painkillers if you need them.
 Let your nurse know if you are still uncomfortable so that they can change the dose of the painkiller.